George Grundy Dunn

-George Grundy Dunn (December 20, 1812 – September 4, 1857) was an American lawyer and politician who served one term as a U.S. Representative from Indiana from 1847 to 1849 and another term from 1855 to 1857.
+George Grundy Dunn (December 20, 1812 – September 4, 1857) was an American lawyer and politician who served two nonconsecutive terms as a U.S. Representative from Indiana, from 1847 to 1849 and again from 1855 to 1857.

 Early life and education

 George Grundy Dunn was born in Washington County, Kentucky on December 20, 1812, to Samuel and Elizabeth Grundy Dunn.
 In 1823, his family moved to Monroe County, Indiana.
 He completed preparatory studies and attended Indiana Seminary which is now known as Indiana University in Bloomington.
 Due to a dispute with a professor, Dunn left the school in his third year.

 Career

 In 1833, Dunn moved to Switzerland County, Indiana to teach school.
 He later moved to Bedford, Indiana to study law.

 Dunn was admitted to the bar in 1835 and partnered with Richard W. Thompson to practice law in Bedford.
 In 1842, he became the prosecuting attorney of Lawrence County, Indiana.